Mental-Block/blog/content/blog/canaf-investment-thesis/index.md

 risks:

-- foreign currency exchange (ZAR has lost 50% of value compared to USD)
+- foreign currency exchange (ZAR has lost 50% of value compared to USD over the past 10 years)
 - extreme customer concentration only 3 customers
 - - Arcelor Mittal & BHP Billiton (85% of revenue)
 - - unknown (15% of revenue)